A Tale of the Snow Queen

 have been glass stood in the center.
 It was

-empty, for the Snow Queen stood before the young woman, swathed in fur, a
+empty, for the Snow Queen stood before the young woman on the floor of the chamber, swathed in fur, a

 scepter of ice in her hand.
 And the look